sbotev5/HQS/README.md

 -  Import to Eclipse as a Spring Boot Project

-- Build and Run as a Spring Boot applicaiton from "Run as"
+- Build and Run as a Spring Boot application from "Run as"

 - For Testing harness and Coverage, from Eclipse click on project and click "Coverage as"